Skip to main content

 Testosterone’s Protective Shield

-In men, healthy are foundational to cardiovascular maintenance.
+In men, healthy testosterone levels are foundational to cardiovascular maintenance.
 This hormone helps maintain a favorable metabolic profile, influencing muscle mass, fat distribution, and insulin sensitivity.
 Low testosterone is consistently linked with an increase in risk factors for heart disease.

 Observational studies have shown that men with lower testosterone levels have a higher incidence of adverse cardiovascular events, including heart attacks and strokes.
 This connection is rooted in testosterone’s role in modulating inflammation within blood vessels and supporting their ability to dilate properly, which is essential for healthy blood flow.